 The 150th Alva Games now seem like a distant memory.
 It would probably have been unthinkable to the founding fathers of the Alva Gymnastic Games that the Games would still be around in the second decade of the 21st century but, then again, with the optimism which pervaded most of society in the early Victorian era perhaps it would not.
 Encouraged by the inspirational works of Robert Burns and by the more contemporary figures like Walter Scott, it had become acceptable once again to think positively of Scottish culture and heritage.
-The bans which had been imposed following upon the unsuccessful second Jacobite rebellion of 1745 had long since been consigned to the waste bin of history and exactly a century later, the very first organised Gymnastic Games were held at the foot of the Ochil Hills.
+The bans which had been imposed following upon the unsuccessful second Jacobite rebellion of 1745 had long since been consigned to the waste bin of history and, exactly a century later, the very first organised Gymnastic Games were held at the foot of the Ochil Hills.
 A new young Queen had revitalised interest in Scotland and all that that country stood for.

 Then, as now, there was great public interest in the health and well being of all of the citizens of the Burgh and, recognising that exercise and personal fitness could play a vital role in improving the overall quality of individual lives, the townsfolk of Alva rallied together to put on gymnastic competitions for display, for competition and, of course, for prizes.
-This was the age of the steam railways, forging their way northwards towards Inverness, Aberdeen and beyond and even to the now lost station at Alva which closed to passengers over 50 years ago.
+This was the age of the steam railways, forging their way northwards towards Inverness, Aberdeen and beyond and even to the now lost station at Alva which closed to passengers in 1956.
 Steam played a large part in the industrial development of the burgh of Alva with the mills and engineering plants being powered initially by the waters cascading from the Ochils, turning to steam – and the ready supply of local coal and water – for the their motive power.
 The expansion of the British Empire was at its peak and a positive feeling was in the air.

 The games at Alva have survived at a time when many other similar gatherings locally have perished.
 No more will the crowds roar home the runners at Sauchie or Alloa games just a few miles south of here.
 Times have not always been good for Alva.
 The complete loss of the woollen mills and light engineering in the area not only robbed many local people of their main source of income, it also deprived the games of invaluable support in the form of sponsorship and patronage.
 It has been many years since the entrance fee alone was capable of sustaining the level of expense involved in running the games.